George Sidhom: Early life

 George Sidhom was born in Sohag, Egypt on 28 May 1938 and married Linda Makram, who is a pharmacist with whom he remained until his death in 2020.

 Since childhood Sidhom loved acting and while he was in secondary school he became the head of the school's acting team.
 He received his Bachelor's degree from the Faculty of Agriculture, Ain Shams University in 1961.

 While Sidhom was at college he took a role in TV program called "Dosh bared" (Cold Shower) which his social supervisor asked him to take a part in and in that program he met his colleagues Samir Ghanem, and El Deif Ahmed and the three later became Tholathy Adwa'a El Masrah.

 Career

 George Sidhom's style of comedy was a mixture of slapstick comedy, sarcasm and playing the role of a daft person.
 He also utilised his physique at points, with emphasis on overeating.
-Through his career, he participated in various films 'Karamat Zawgaty' with Salah Zulfikar and Shadia, 'El-Bahth 'an Fediha' as well as multiple Christian films such as St Abanoub, and other films.
+Through his career, he participated in various films 'Karamat Zawgaty with Salah Zulfikar and Shadia, 'El-Bahth an Fediha' with Adel Emam, Samir Sabry and Mervat Amin, as well as multiple Christian films such as St Abanoub, and other films.

 During his life, George did not believe that traditional publicity through banners and advertisement was enough and instead he used to drive his car with Samir Ghanem, and El Deif Ahmed to announce the next play that they were taking part in.